official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 471

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordwhich we have to achieve our ends – that of the elimination of Iraq’s WMD capacity; but the latter has to be the goal;
+which we have to achieve our ends – that of the elimination of Iraq’s WMD capacity; but the latter has to be the goal;

 (ii)  on whether any military action would require a fresh UNSC mandate (Desert